St Matthew Passion

 Evangelist

-The cometh Jesus with them
+Then Jesus came with them

-unto a place called Gethsemane,
+to a place called Gethsemane,

 Jesus

-“Sit ye here, while I go
+while I go there and pray.

 Evangelist

-And He took with Him Peter and the
+And he took with him Peter and the

-two sons of Zebedee, and began
+two sons of Zebedee and he began

 Jesus